new-computers/guides/guides/Installing-Dat-RaspberryPi.md

 ## Rename the Pi

 When dealing with multiple connected devices, you won't want to accidentally connect to the wrong one.
-To change `raspberrypi` to something else, edit its name in both files:
+To change the device's name from `raspberrypi` to something else, edit its name in both of these files:
 ```
 sudo nano /etc/hostname
 sudo nano /etc/hosts